 The ROCF service interface between the user and the provider is specified in this Recommended Standard in terms of the operations that the service provides.
-Those operations are realized by mapping the operation invocations and returns to pProtocol dData uUnits (PDUs) that can be exchanged by means of the underlying communications service.
-This Recommended Standard conceptualizes such a mapping in two parts.
-First, :
+Those operations are realized by mapping the operation invocations and returns to Protocol Data Units (PDUs) that can be exchanged by means of the underlying communications service.
+This Recommended Standard conceptualizes such a mapping in two parts:

-- a) ROCF service operation invocations and returns (defined in section 3) are mapped to SLE-PDUs (defined in annex A).
-Second, ; - b) SLE-PDUs are mapped to protocol data unitPDUs that can be exchanged conveyed by means of the underlying communications service.
+- a) ROCF service operation invocations and returns (defined in section 3) are mapped to SLE-PDUs (defined in annex A); - b) SLE-PDUs are mapped to PDUs that can be conveyed by means of the underlying communications service.